Welcome back to my study/review of Genesis. If you missed the previous parts of this study, you can find them HERE.

 The Pulpit Commentaries makes a point regarding a potential language barrier here and how it may have been overcome:

 And he said unto them (with the view of discovering his kinsmen), Know ye Laban the son of Nahor?—i.e. the grandson, Laban’s father having been Bethuel, who, however, here, as in Genesis 14:1-24; retires into the background.
 And they said, We know him.
 The language of the shepherds being Chaldaean (vide Genesis 31:47), Jacob, who spoke Hebrew, was able to converse with them either because he had learnt Chaldee from his mother (Clericus), or, as is more probable, because the dialects were not then greatly dissimilar (Gosman in Lange).

-It was not to me initially upon read, but the reason the shepherds did not water the sheep immediately is that they are waiting upon Rachel to arrive.
+It was not clear to me initially upon reading, but the reason the shepherds did not water the sheep immediately is that they are waiting upon Rachel to arrive.

 And they said, We cannot,—not because of any physical difficulty (Kalisch), since three men could easily have accomplished what Jacob by himself did, but because they had agreed not to do so (Rosenmüller, Murphy), but to wait—until all the flocks be gathered together (when the watering was done at once, instead of at so many different times), and till they roll the stone from the well’s mouth;—more correctly rendered, and (sc. then, i.e. when the flocks are assembled) they (i.e. the shepherds) roll away the stone—then (or, and) we water the sheep.
 The object of watering the flocks collectively may have been, as above stated, for convenience, or to prevent the well from being opened too frequently, in which case dust might rapidly accumulate within it (Kalisch), or perhaps to secure an equal distribution of the water (Murphy).